bpcosta2003/LandingPage_EarthLayers/README.md

 ### About 👨🏽‍🏫

-<h3>It's a Landing page introducing and teaching you about the earth layers, it's just a preview of the whole real website about this subject.</h3>
+<h3>It's a Landing page of a WebSite that teaches you about the Earth Layers (https://earth-layers-app.vercel.app/)</h3>

 ##